Education

 This approach looks at the real costs employers face with PBMs, checking what they spend for each member every month over a year.
 It gives a full picture of the costs, helping make decisions that consider all expenses.

 In the context of J&J's situation, the company may have focused on attractive discounts offered by their PBM without assessing whether these deals resulted in the lowest overall cost for their health plan's prescription drugs.
-Just like choosing milk based on the biggest discount might not always lead to the best price, selecting a PBM based on discounts alone can lead to higher expenses if not carefully evaluated against overall savings and value.
+Just like choosing milk based on the biggest discount may not always lead to the best price, selecting a PBM based on discounts alone can lead to higher expenses if not carefully evaluated against overall savings and value.

 The Limitations of Traditional, Discount-Based PBMs

 The problem with PBMs that prioritize discounts, which are often also referred to as traditional PBMs, is that they don’t aim to reduce plan costs.
-While optimizing for “AWP discounts” and “rebate guarantees” may sound financially beneficial, our milk analogy demonstrates how they’re not the same as finding the lowest cost drug.
+While optimizing for “AWP discounts” and “rebate guarantees” may sound financially beneficial, our milk analogy demonstrates how they’re not the same as finding the lowest-cost drug.

 Traditional PBMs also often tout their long-standing industry experience and the promise of predictable costs as key advantages to their services.
 These claims are designed to reassure employers that they are in capable hands, with a clear roadmap of their pharmacy benefit expenses.